zinh/zinh.github.io/_posts/2018-04-30-ruby-hacking-day-1.markdown

 categories: ruby
 ---

-I've been wanting to take a look at Ruby's core for sometime, although I've read Ruby Under a Microscope but haven't got my hand dirty with the code.
-I will try do do some coding with Ruby's source from this week and write some posts along.
+I've been wanting to take a look at Ruby's core for sometime.
+I will try do do some coding with Ruby's source from this week and write some blog posts along.

-This week, I want to setup development enviroment, I will test on both Mac and Linux(Ubuntu) to see if there is any difference.
+This week, I want to setup the development enviroment, I will test on both Mac and Linux(Ubuntu) to see if there is any difference.

 ## Compile ruby from source